-We are not recruiting actors for fall 2013.
-We will again be recruiting actors for fall 2014 admission.
+We are currently recruiting actors for fall 2014 admission.

 The mission of the M.F.A. program in acting is to train artists, equipping them with the knowledge and skills to work in professional theatre.
 Our performance faculty of eleven full-time teacher/artists bring varied strengths to teaching and creative activity, and all are united in preparing actors for the professional theatre.
 Through a combination of classes in technique and process, actors will have the opportunity to develop several successful methodological approaches to working on demanding texts of the classical and contemporary theatre through their work with a variety of mentors.

 Our acting program provides training with an emphasis on individual attention to technique and growth.
 We believe that a specific journey can be created for training, and that is why we start with a methodology class on individual access to truth before moving on to text, scene study, styles, audition work, and a camera class.
 This is all complemented by comprehensive work in movement, voice, and speech and a comprehensive reading list is given to all actors for subsequent discussion with faculty.

 Comprehensive training, professional access, dedicated teachers, financial support, and a vibrant atmosphere are just a few of the highlights of our M.F.A.
 Acting Program.
 You will find an array of experienced, professionally connected teacher/artists and scholars who are dedicated to the mission of providing comprehensive training with individual attention.

 Visit our faculty page for bios and credientials.

 We maintain a total of nine actors in our three year program, and though our faculty teach both graduate and undergraduate courses, the 11:9 ratio of teachers to actors ensures that no M.F.A. actor will get lost in the shuffle.